Almopt/NFTrade-Monitor/README.md

 pip install -r requirements.txt
 ```
 # How to Run:
-To start running the monitor, navigate to the Script directory (NFTradeMonitor > Script) n Terminal or Command Prompt and use the command:
+To start running the monitor, navigate to the cloned directory (NFTradeMonitor Folder) in Terminal or Command Prompt and use the command:

 ```bash
 python run.py